obspy/obspy/misc/docs/source/tutorial/code_snippets/probabilistic_power_spectral_density.rst

     >>> st = read("http://examples.obspy.org/BW.KW1..EHZ.D.2011.037")
     >>> tr = st.select(id="BW.KW1..EHZ")[0]

-Get poles and zeros information, e.g. from a dataless SEED file.
-Then initialize a new :class:`~obspy.signal.spectral_estimation.PPSD` instance.
+Metadata can be provided as an :class:`~obspy.core.inventory.inventory.Inventory` (e.g. from a StationXML file or from a request to a FDSN web service), a :class:`~obspy.io.xseed.Parser` (e.g. from a dataless SEED file), a filename of a local RESP file (or a legacy poles and zeros dictionary).
+Then we initialize a new :class:`~obspy.signal.spectral_estimation.PPSD` instance.
 The ppsd object will then make sure that only appropriate data go into the probabilistic psd statistics.

 .. doctest::

     >>> parser = Parser("http://examples.obspy.org/dataless.seed.BW_KW1")
-    >>> paz = parser.getPAZ(tr.id)
-    >>> ppsd = PPSD(tr.stats, paz)
+    >>> ppsd = PPSD(tr.stats, metadata=parser)

 Now we can add data (either trace or stream objects) to the ppsd estimate.
 This step may take a while.
 The return value ``True`` indicates that the data was